 The GIGA, together with colleagues from the German Development Institute (DIE), the Institute for the World Economy (IfW Kiel), and the German Institute for International and Security Affairs (SWP), operates the research network "Sustainable Global Supply Chains."
 The network investigates social and environmental standards and deals with the resilience of global supply chains - a question that has become increasingly important in recent times.

-"Through their work, the researchers make a key contribution to the current discussion on the design of global supply chains, a discussion which we are seeing and conducting in Germany and at the European and international level," says State Secretary Norbert Barthle.
+"Through their work, the researchers make a key contribution to discussion which we are seeing and conducting in Germany and at the European and international level," says State Secretary Norbert Barthle.

-As part of the T20 process, which as an official engagement and outreach group of the G20 brings together leading global think tanks and research institutions, GIGA researchers Jann Lay and Stephan Pahl co-authored a widely received policy brief on multilateral coordination and exchange for sustainable global value chains.
+As part of the T20 process, which as an official engagement and outreach group of the G20 brings together leading global think tanks and research institutions, GIGA researchers Jann Lay and Stefan Pahl co-authored a widely received policy brief on multilateral coordination and exchange for sustainable global value chains.
 They argue in favour of the G20 becoming a key global forum for setting in place effective processes in this important challenge.

 The first "Sustainable Global Supply Chains Report" was launched in April 2022.
 "In order to find the right mix of measures, we as policymakers depend on the scientific community," writes State Secretary Bärbel Kofler.
-"The work of the Network is an important foundation for our efforts to promote sustainable supply chains and decent work worldwide." www.sustainablesupplychains.org
+"The work of the Network is an important foundation for our efforts to promote sustainable supply chains and decent work worldwide."

+www.sustainablesupplychains.org